-Mr A Grace agrace@gordons.school
+Mr J Hamilton jhamilton@gordons.school

-OCR
+Exam Board OCR

-J204
+Specification J204

 Year 10

 At the beginning of this course, students are introduced to key concepts and issues concerning the activities of a business.
 They explore the purpose and role of a business from providing goods and services to meet customer needs, through to the growth of an established business.
 Students will learn what makes a successful entrepreneur, how to identify and develop a business idea and spot opportunities that might one day make money, through participation in activities such as Dragons' Den.
 They also look at the role of marketing and human resources.